Interpersonal Communication- A Key Role of Communication Skills in Management

 Even a word as simple as “wow” can be as dramatic as well-rehearsed rhetoric in an oration at its time.

 Words alone are never sufficient to convey a message, as actions speak louder than words.
-Facial features such as the mouth or the eyebrows, along with other movements such as that of the hands, standing position or even the overall gestures, all make up the body language and accompany the verbal part of the communication
+Facial features such as the mouth or the eyebrows, along with other movements such as those of the hands, standing position, or even the overall gestures, all make up the body language and accompany the verbal part of the communication

 The process of deciphering nonverbal cues and gestures becomes important in management practices to promote communication.